 The minutes of the Urban Animal Management Committee meeting held on 29 June 2000 are included as Attachment 1.

-That Council NOTES the unconfirmed minutes of the Urban Animal Management Committee held on 29 June 2000 forming Attachment 1 to this Report.
+That Council NOTES the unconfirmed minutes of the Urban Animal Management Committee held on 29 June 2000 forming Attachment 1 to Report CJ186-07/00.